RedHatWorkshops/openshiftv3-ops-workshop/creating_persistent_volume.md

 ## Option 1

 There are two ways to create persistent volume.
 One of them is via cockpit console.
 You will have to have access to cockpit.
-If you will need to follow the instruction to setup cockpit before this lab.
+If you will need to follow the instruction to setup cockpit [Setting up access to OOTB Cockpit](using_ootb_cockpit.md) before this lab.

 1. Login in to https://<master-public-url>:9090/
 2. Login as the cockpituser per the cockpit setup instruction